HaxeFoundation/HaxeManual/content/03-type-system.md

 >
 > A type can be made private by using the `private` modifier.
 Afterwards, the type can only be directly accessed from within the [module](define-module) it is defined in.
 >
-> Private types, unlike public types, do not become a member of their containing package.
+> Private types, unlike public ones, do not become a member of their containing package.

 The accessibility of types can be controlled more precisely by using [access control](lf-access-control).